Rack-Robotics/docs/docs/wire-tool-v1.0/user-manual/index.md

 ### Power Connections

 Wires supplied in the WT-01 kit require stripping before insertion into Wago terminals.
-Wires have been provided in this fashion in order to prevent fraying and damage during shipping. **Strip all wires to expose 11mm of conductor.**
+Wires have been provided in this fashion in order to prevent fraying and damage during shipping. **IMPORTANT.
+Strip all wires to expose 11mm of conductor.**

 First, complete wiring to the Vat.
 Complete wiring in accordance with the following images:

 ![Vat_Wago_Bank_Callout](images/POWER_WIRING_VAT_1.png)

+**IMPORTANT.
+DO NOT TWIST WIRES PRIOR TO INSERTION INTO WAGO SLOTS.**

 ![Vat_Wago_Bank_Closeup](images/POWER_WIRING_VAT_2.png)

 After completion of wiring for the Vat, the tool must next be wired.